GeorgeSchiro/GoPcBackup/README.md

     This is the list of selected backup devices as a bit field.
 All bit fields have a leading 1 bit to preserve leading zeros.
 The second bit starts the device list (ie. drive letter list).
-Drive C: is not available as a backup device.
+Drive C: is not available as a device for additional (external) backups.
 So the second bit identifies drive D:.

 -ShowBackupBeginScriptErrors=True